 - Certificate Revocation Lists (CRLs)

-Some implementations also validate whether the Intermediate Certificate Authority certificates have been revoked.
-While a revocation of an Intermediate Certificate Authority certificate does not occur often, this is a safeguard in place and each Intermediate Certificate Authority and COMMON also publishes Certificate Revocation Lists for the certificates signed next in the chain.
+Some implementations also validate whether the Intermediate Certification Authority certificates have been revoked.
+While a revocation of an Intermediate Certification Authority certificate does not occur often, this is a safeguard in place and each Intermediate Certification Authority and COMMON also publishes Certificate Revocation Lists for the certificates signed next in the chain.

 The table below outlines general information on each protocol, the certificate extension which contains the reference, and design considerations.

 |Type||Certificate Extension||Protocol (Port)||Considerations|

 |OCSP||Authority Information Access||HTTP (80)||All PIV certificates have OCSP references and OCSP responder web services which are internet accessible and provided by the issuing certificaiton authority.
 Intermediate certification authorities are not required to have OCSP available for the intermediate certificates.|

 |CRL||CRL Distribution Point (CDP)||HTTP (80)||All PIV certificates have CRL references and CRLs files published to internet accessible web services by the issuing certification authority.
 All intermediate certification authority certificates also have CRL references, files and internet accessible web services.
 CRL files have an expiration time which varies between 6 hours to 18 hours.
 CRL file sizes distributed by issuing certificate authorities as of the date of this guide range from a few kilobytes to over 30 megabytes (MB).|